-Hakone is worth it as a day trip from Tokyo or on the way to Kyoto or Osaka.
-Hakone is a mountainous town known for its volcanic valley (Owakudani) and black eggs (Kurotamago), its amazing onsen (hot springs), the Hakone shrine and its red torii floating in lake Ashi to name a few attractions.
+Hakone is a mountainous town known for its volcanic valley (Owakudani) and black eggs (Kurotamago), its amazing onsen (hot springs), the Hakone shrine, and its red torii floating in Lake Ashi.
+It’s worth a visit to experience pirate ships and ninja buses or enjoy Mount Fuji views from afar.

 But Hakone is full of other incredible things to see and do.
 In the next paragraphs, I’ll show you the best things to see in Hakone, how much time you should spend and how to get there.